 There are plenty of differently-sized bbqs including the space-saving kettle designs and the larger portable wagons, permanent brick or half-barrel versions.

-Also think of investing in some additional items such as lighting; this can include dual heater/lamps for attaching to a parasol interior or brass table top lanterns.
+Think of investing in some additional items such as lighting; this can include dual heater/lamps for attaching to a parasol interior or brass table top lanterns.
+Also consider adding an outdoor gas heater so you can enjoy your garden during at night a bit longer even when it gets too cold.

 Some hanging plants for the patio area make a nice touch or even a free standing water feature if you really want to splash out.